Top 10 Highest Monthly Dividend Stocks

 The payout of the monthly dividend stock would be different if the same stock had a quarterly dividend.
 If the stock had 3% of the original investment, the yield would be greatly reduced at 4%.
 At the end of the year, an investor would have a dividend payment of around $1, 255.

 The two dividend stocks have a slight difference.
 Monthly dividends offer a small advantage.
-With the above comparison, traders can look at monthly dividend stocks.
+With the above comparison, traders can look at the highest monthly dividend stocks to invest in.
 When compared back-to-back, they still have a significant advantage over quarterly dividend stocks.

 What could future returns be on monthly dividend stocks?